Experiments

 will be supplied as model parameters.
 The length of the list returned will determine

-how many Model
+how many Model instances are created.

-For example, the following is the built-in strategy all_perm
+For example, the following is the built-in strategy all_perm:

 from itertools import product